11 Common Money Transfer Scams in 2025: How to Avoid Them

 Threats/blackmail scams involve scammers unlawfully obtaining money from a victim through coercion.
 The scammer threatens to harm the victim if they do not cooperate.

-The scammer may relate personal information in the email or call to add intimidation.
+The scammer may relay personal information in the email or call to add intimidation.
 They may threaten physical harm, claim to know where you live or work, and threaten to hurt you or your loved ones unless you pay up.
-Scammers may also threaten the victim with arrest or jail time if they do not comply with the demands.

-• Contact law enforcement immediately if you feel threatened or scared
+• Contact law enforcement immediately if you feel physically threatened or scared.

-They make false claims about fraudulent charges, refunds, shipment issues, or other bogus fees that will cause the victim to share personal and/or financial information.
-Scammers may even hack the customer’s phone in order to process unauthorized transactions.
+They make false claims about fraudulent charges and bank transfers, refunds, shipment issues, or other bogus fees that will cause the victim to share personal and/or financial information.

 Investment scams often sound “too good to be true” or offer “risk-free” investment opportunities.
 They pressure victims to invest immediately, sometimes indicating the opportunity is for a limited time.